 This year's aviation-themed Mustang is inspired by the SR-71 Blackbird, a project that brought together Jack Roush and Caroll Shelby for the very first time.
 The one-of-one

-pony car, based on the 2011 Mustang GT, features a black and gray matte exterior with an SR-71 design theme, custom SVT wheels, roll cage and various performance upgrades including a Ford Racing supercharger, sportier suspension and high-flow exhaust system.
-Both Roush's and Shelby's signature are embroidered into the custom Recaro seats.
+pony car, based on the 2011 Mustang GT, features a black and gray matte exterior with an SR-71 design theme, custom SVT wheels, roll cage, and various performance upgrades including a Ford Racing supercharger, sportier suspension, and high-flow exhaust system.
+Both Roush's and Shelby's signatures are embroidered into the custom Recaro seats.